numoptim/OptimizationMethods.jl/docs/src/index.md

 methods can be applied to them.
 We also recommend looking at the docstring for specific problems and methods for additional details.

+# Manual

+The manual section includes descriptions of problems and methods that require a bit more explanation than what is appropriate for in a docstring.

+# API

+The API section contains explanations for all problems and methods available in the library.
+This is a super set of what is contained in the manual.